What to Do After Losing Child Custody

 Address the Issue

 Once you know why you were denied custody, you can take the necessary steps to rectify the situation.
-If you did not get custody of your child because you have a substance abuse issue, attending rehab or seeking counseling can show the court that you are working to regain custody.
+If you did not get custody of your child because of a substance abuse issue, attending rehab or seeking counseling can show the court that you are working to regain custody.

 What you do to regain custody depends largely on why the court did not award you custody in the first place, but regardless of the reason, there are a few things anyone without custody could do to improve their situation.